trian-gles/altar_2021/README.md

 selecting the "audio" option.
 In a performance with all performers in the same location, one performer should hook up their machine to speakers and use the "audio" option, while all others can leave this out.
+The user hooked up to speakers should turn off the "GFX" option to ensure that their machine devotes full power to audio calculations.

 The optional "username" field can inform other players of each other's names during turn rotations.
 If this is left out, the performer will be provided with a username of a random string of digits.